JasperFx/jasper/documentation/documentation/http/advanced.md

 <[sample:ControllerUsagePolicy]>

-To actually apply a route policy, you can add it to the `JasperOptionsBuilder.HttpRoutes.GlobalPolicy()` method as shown below:
+To actually apply a route policy, you can add it to the `JasperRegistry.HttpRoutes.GlobalPolicy()` method as shown below:

 <[sample:applying-route-policy]>